neo-ngd/NEO-Tutorial/en/6-persistence/README.md

 ```

 #### Byte order
-All integer types of NEO are little endian except for IP address and port number.
+All variable length integer of NEO are little endian except for IP address and port number.

 ### String serialization
 Strings are encoded using variable length strings, consisting of variable length integer followed by the string encoded in UTF8.